How to Ensure You Have a Recovery Key

 Scenario #2: You do not have a recovery key but you have at least one verified device

-If you do not have a recovery key, it is either because you never set up recovery or because you lost the recovery key.
-If you still have a signed in device that is verified - you can either set up recovery or you can generate a new recovery key.
+If you do not have a recovery key, it is either because you never set it up or because you lost the recovery key.
+If you still have a signed in device that is verified - you can either get a recovery key or generate a new one.

-Below, you can find instructions for each of the platforms, how to check if the device is verified and how to set up recovery or generate a new recovery key.
+Below, you can find instructions for each of the platforms, how to check if the device is verified and how to get a recovery key or change it.

 If you have multiple signed in devices / apps, then we strongly recommend starting with either the Element Web app or the Element X or Element Pro mobile app.
 Only use the Element Classic mobile app if you have no other verified devices.